Transmission in graphene through tilted barrier in laser field: Introduction

 \section{Introduction}

 Graphene is one of the few two-dimensional materials that is made up of carbon atoms that form a hexagonal structure in the shape of a honeycomb \cite{Novoselov2004}.
 The thickness of which does not exceed the thickness of an atom.
 It has incredible mechanical, electronic, optical, thermal, and chemical properties \cite{Novoselov2005}, as well as extremely high mobility.
 The speed of its electrons is 300 times less than the speed of light \cite{Castro2009}.
 Because of its speed, the researchers consider its electrons to be massless Dirac fermions.
 It is one of the most powerful conductors of electricity and heat, which has started to be used in technology industries \cite{Bhattacharjee2006,Bunch2005,Berger2004}.
-It replaces ordinary semiconductors such as sulisum to manufacture electronic components, solar panels, and touch displays.
-The Hamiltonian describing the graphene properties is a relativistic Dirac Hamiltonian, resulting within the framework of the tight-binding model \cite{Castro2009}.
+It replaces ordinary semiconductors such as silicon to manufacture electronic components, solar panels, and touch displays.

+The Hamiltonian describing the graphene properties is a relativistic Dirac Hamiltonian (with the speed of light replaced by $v_F=c/300$), resulting within the framework of the tight-binding model \cite{Castro2009}.
 The eigenvalue equation resolution reveals that the Brillouin zone is delimited by six Dirac points, which are represented by two non-equivalent points $K $and $K'$, each corresponding to two atoms of the pattern in the direct lattice.
 In addition, the energy is a linear dispersion relation in the vicinity of the Dirac points \cite{Zhang2005}, which is similar to a cone, i.e., the valence and the conduction band are tangent at the Dirac points.
 As a result, the electrons inside graphene can easily jump from the valence band to the conduction band.
 This is the problem that delays its use.
 The zero gap between these two bands prompted many researchers to look for ways to create a gap between them.
-Among the methods proposed are: confining the charge to the surface in systems composed of multi-layered graphene \cite{Morozov2005}, deformation of the graphene sheet \cite{Castro2009, Haugen2008, Ni2008, Huang2009, Jellal2020}, and application of different fields like electric, magnetic, or laser fields \cite{Jellal2011, Mekkoui2021, biswas2012, biswas2013, Elaitouni2022}.
+Among the methods proposed are: confining the charge to the surface in systems composed of multi-layered graphene \cite{Morozov2005}, deformation of the graphene sheet \cite{Castro2009, Haugen2008, Ni2008, Huang2009, Jellal2020,Jakub}, application of different fields like electric, magnetic, or laser fields \cite{Jellal2011, Mekkoui2021, biswas2012, biswas2013, Elaitouni2022,Morima}, and confinement of electron in graphene quantum dot \cite{hewage,Giavaras,Freitag}.